 Commuter Parking Expansion on MI

-Many residents are familiar with the long-standing capacity challenges at the Sound Transit-owned Mercer Island Park-and-Ride, which tends to be filled by 7:30am on weekday mornings.
-Over half of the daily users are from off-Island, making all-day parking difficult for Islanders wishing to use mass transit (see 2015 license-plate survey by Sound Transit).
+Many residents are familiar with the long-standing capacity challenges at the Sound Transit-owned Mercer Island Park-and-Ride, which tends to be filled by approximately 7:30am on weekday mornings.
+Half of the daily users are from off-Island, making all-day parking difficult for Islanders wishing to use mass transit.
+(See 2014, 2015 and 2016 license-plate surveys; note 2016 used less exact geolocating due to new WA Dept of Licensing privacy rules).

 What's Happening Now

-There are no parking-focused meetings currently scheduled, but community outreach continues on light rail in general and the impacts expected during construction.
+There are no parking-focused meetings currently scheduled, but community outreach continues on light rail in general and the mitigation of construction .
 See the "Get Involved" section of the main light rail page.

 Comments on parking are currently closed.